SPOILER WARNING: The following page may contain story spoilers. Read at your own risk.

 Page 8, panel 3

 When Claire admits that she and Maxwell were once married, Booster appears as surprised as everyone else.
-This makes little since unless Booster is reacting to the others' surprise.
+This makes little sense unless Booster is reacting to the others' surprise.
 Booster has known that the two were once married since this information was revealed during the events of Justice League Quarterly #1.

 Page 20, panel 1